forevercode236/forevercode236.github.io/schedule.md

    3. File and Folder Organization
    <br>
    **Thursday 23rd**
+   1. Last day to drop with a grade of W (Friday Oct, 24th)
-   1. Dates for each section to be complete
+   2. Dates for each section to be complete
-   2. New HTML
+   3. New HTML
-   3. New CSS
+   4. New CSS
-   4. Validators
+   5. Validators
 </details>

 <details>